junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 npm start
 ```

 The Arduino source code or sketch can be found in the `app/hardware` directory.
-You need to program the Arduino Uno first, please read [here](#reading-sensor-data-using-arduino).
-To import the necessary libraries, please read the [setup the development environment](#setting-up-the-development-environment) section.
+First, you need to program the Arduino Uno.
+Please read [here](#upload-sketch-to-arduino).
+Then, to import the necessary libraries, please read the [setup the development environment](#setting-up-the-development-environment) section.

 ## System Architecture